(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Additionally, the most important aspect to saving for retirement is to start investing as young as you can, as compound interest over time usually matters more than picking the ideal fund.

-If a spousal IRA sounds right for your household, don’t delay.
+If a spousal IRA sounds right for your one income household, don’t delay.
 Contact a reliable brokerage company and start investing in a spousal IRA today.

 Article written by: